 We summarise the distinguishing features of incubators and accelerators in Table 1, using co-working spaces as a benchmark.
-Incubators typically offer relatively 'light-touch' support for young firms, with the emphasis on cheap shared space offered on rolling (typically monthly) contracts.
+Incubators typically offer relatively 'lighttouch' support for young firms, with the emphasis on cheap shared space offered on rolling (typically monthly) contracts.
 Rents may be cross-subsidised by public grants or other lines of business.
-Entry is usually selected to encourage a mix of activities; exit is usually 'organic', as firms grow or exit [Interviewees 1, 3, 4].
+Entry selection is usually based on encouraging a mix of activities; exit is usually 'organic', as firms grow out of the space or go out of business (Interviewees 1, 3, 4).
 Incubators may run networking events and provide ad hoc training (e.g. in accounting).
 External mentorship is also provided but is often minimal and tactical (i.e. advice as needed), as opposed to the more intense scheduled provision offered by accelerators.